My Rosacea Face the Reason why I am Always Red

 Ways to Cool the Skin

-You might want to spritz room temp water on your face during heat waves.
-I find just running cool water on my wrist or splashing the back of my neck helps cool me down.
+During heat spells you might want to spritz room temperature water on your face.
+I find just splashing water on the back of my neck cools me down.
+Likewise, running cool water over my wrists.

 Update: I currently have an ice roller.
 It stays in the freezer until I conveniently want to use it.
 This is so great on my rosacea face!